pleabargain/EnglishHelpsYourCareer/idioms.md

 * If someone comes out of their shell, they stop being shy and withdrawn and become more friendly and sociable.

 # Come rain or shine
-* If I say I'll be at a place COME RAIN OR SHINE, I mean that I can be relied on to turn up; nothing, not even the vagaries of British weather, will deter me or stop me from being there.
+* If I say I'll be at a place COME RAIN OR SHINE, I mean that I can be relied on to turn up; nothing, not even the vagaries of British weather, will deter me or stop me from being there. synonym=for sure! no matter what happens
 * I will be at your party come rain or shine!
-* I will have my coffee in the morning come rain or shine!
+* I will get my coffee in the morning come rain or shine!
 * I'm going to finish the regression testing by Friday, [come rain or shine,come what may]!
+* I will finish my tasks by Friday, come rain or shine.
+* We need to push out this release by the end of the week, come rain or shine.

 # Come to grips
 * If you come to grips with a problem or issue, you face up to it and deal with it.